BLimmie/BLimmie.github.io/index.md

 title: About Me
 ---

 Hi there!
-I'm Brian Lim, a Master's student majoring in Computer Science at UC Santa Barbara.
-Most of my work primarily focuses on **Machine Learning Engineering**, for which I have experience creating predictive models, and I also have a deep understanding of Deep Learning (pun intended).
+I'm Brian Lim, an incoming **Software Developer** on **Amazon's Project Kuiper**.
+I graduated with my M.S. in Computer Science at UC Santa Barbara in 2021.
+Most of my expertise primarily focuses on **Machine Learning Engineering**, for which I have experience creating predictive models, and I also have a deep understanding of Deep Learning (pun intended).
 I also have plentiful experience with **Backend Software Engineering**.

-I currently serve as the **President** of **Data Science UCSB**, a club dedicated to teaching students about Data Science and providing the resources for creating projects within the realm.
-We are currently the largest educational organization at UCSB, serving over 300 members.
-If you would like to help students build a project or come do a talk about your company and how they use Data Science in the industry, please [email me](mailto:brian01.lim@gmail.com), and I would be happy to talk about any aspect of our organization and potential events.
+I served as the **President** of **Data Science UCSB** from 2019-2021, a club dedicated to teaching students about Data Science and providing the resources for creating projects within the realm.
+If you would like to help students build a project or come do a talk about your company and how they use Data Science in the industry, please [email them](mailto:datascienceucsb@gmail.com), and they would be happy to talk about any aspect of our organization and potential events.
+I can also forward any correspondence to our alumni network, and if you are interested in contacting this club's alumni, please [send me an email](mailto:brian01.lim@gmail.com)

-I also currently work as the TA for UCSB's Computer Science Capstone, for which I manage 10 industry-mentored projects created by students of the class.
-I help students navigate through all aspects of software development, especially building software for users and creating requirements.
+I was the TA for UCSB's Computer Science Capstone in 2020-2021, for which I managed 10 industry-mentored projects created by students of the class.
+I helped students navigate through all aspects of software development, especially building software for users and creating requirements.

 I have interned in the past at **Workday** and **Muncaster Consulting**.